-Join us on Saturday, Feb.
+Thank you for joining us on Saturday, Feb.
 6 for the 2021 Virtual Independent School Diversity Career Fair.
 Stay tuned for information on the 2022 event.

 Sharing information and opportunities for individuals of color interested in working in regional independent schools.

-At the Independent School Diversity Career Fair on Saturday, Feb.
-6, 2021, attendees will hear from diversity practitioners about working in independent schools and meet with schools to learn about current career opportunities.
-Attendees will also have the option to receive feedback on their resume prior to the career fair.
+At the Independent School Diversity Career Fair, attendees hear from diversity practitioners about working in independent schools and meet with schools to learn about current career opportunities.
+Attendees also have the option to receive feedback on their resume prior to the career fair.

 - What will I learn?

 - What is the cost of registration?

 - What should I be prepared to talk about?

 - What should I wear?

 - How will the virtual fair work?

 - Who should I contact for more information or with questions?